CodeLoopdroid/CodeLoopdroid/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=codeloopdroid" alt="codeloopdroid" /></a> </p>

-- 🔭 I’m currently working on **🔭 I’m currently working on building innovative AI and machine learning solutions to drive business growth and automation.**
+- 🔭 I’m currently working on **🔭 building innovative AI and machine learning solutions to drive business growth and automation.**

 - 🌱 I’m currently learning **advanced machine learning techniques, model interpretability, and deep learning frameworks like TensorFlow and PyTorch.**

-- 👯 I’m looking to collaborate on **👯 I’m looking to collaborate on innovative AI and machine learning projects that push the boundaries of technology.**
+- 👯 I’m looking to collaborate on **👯 innovative AI and machine learning projects that push the boundaries of technology.**

-- 🤝 I’m looking for help with **🤝 I’m looking for help with scaling machine learning models for real-world applications.**
+- 🤝 I’m looking for help with **🤝 scaling machine learning models for real-world applications.**

-- 💬 Ask me about **💬 Ask me about machine learning, deep learning, data science, and AI model deployment.**
+- 💬 Ask me about **💬 machine learning, deep learning, data science, and AI model deployment.**

 - 📫 How to reach me **divcodings@gmail.com**